Exploring the consequences of chromatic data excision in 21-cm Epoch of Reionization power spectrum observations: Flags Inherited from Data: Assessment and Mitigation

 In Figure \ref{fig:flag_extend_GS}, we show the results of applying a flag extension strategy to the \textsc{SSINS} flags before constructing power spectra.
 In this case, every integration with an RFI flag anywhere in the band is flagged entirely across the band.
 We see that this fully eliminates the excess power from flagging at the expense of a modest amount of data.
 Interestingly, the power could also be fully removed by setting the observing band equal to the occupied band.
 However, even comparatively broad RFI sources such as DTV are significantly narrower than typical bandwidths used in EoR power spectrum estimates, and changing the observing band to match this width would come at the cost of significant sensitivity.

 The sensitivity loss for a flag extending strategy depends on the initial flags.
 For the night used in \S\ref{sec:data_flags}, the \textsc{SSINS} occupancy is 4.4 per cent, while the \textsc{AOFlagger} occupancy is 2 per cent.
 Both of these figures ignore routine flagging at the coarse band edges and centers, as well as routine flagging at the beginning and end of observations.
 When flags are extended over the entire analysis band, the \textsc{SSINS} occupancy approximately doubles, resulting in a modest sensitivity decrease.
 Since \textsc{AOFlagger} has a false positive rate of order $1 / N_\nu$, where $N_\nu$ is the number of frequencies in the band, extending the flags at the finest resolution results in substantial data loss.
 After extending the flags at the finest resolution, the effective \textsc{AOFlagger} occupancy is 86 per cent.
 If instead the high-resolution flags are petrified into the data during downsampling and only the low-resolution flags are extended, then the ensuing flag occupancy is 15 per cent.
 However, this will leave the high-resolution excess flagging power in the data.
+Depending on the level of downsampling, one could implement some of the mitigation strategies in \cite{Offringa2019a} on the high-resolution data in order to remedy this.
+This would allow flags from \textsc{SSINS} and \textsc{AOFlagger} to be combined and still cohere with the flag-extension strategy.
+Additionally, one could imagine setting a threshold number of frequency channels such that flags are only extended if the number of flagged channels exceeds the threshold.
+Since false positives are randomly distributed independently throughout the band, this should in principle reduce the unnecessary data loss by some factor that is exponential in the threshold.
+However, this would demand that some alternative mitigation strategy be employed for the remaining chromatic flags.
 The exact balance of sensitivity loss and the excess flagging power in a measured power spectrum depends on the true power of the foregrounds in the data, which itself depends on the foreground subtraction strategy, if any.
+We find that leaving chromatic flags in the data places high demands on foreground subtraction, even for measurements focused in the EoR window.